 How to Fix Shutter Speed Mistakes.
-Landscape and Travel Fine Art Photography — Ramon Fritz
+Ramon Fritz Fine Art Photography

 Shutter speed plays a big role in the quality of digital images.
 It defines the length of time the digital sensor in your camera is exposed to light and controls how motion looks in your image.
 It’s expressed as something like 1/125 or 1/250, which stands for 125th or 250th of a second.
 A very slow shutter speed often requires a tripod, else the slightest shake of the camera will affect the quality of the photo.
 Leaving your camera on auto means that the sensor adjusts the shutter speed automatically which is okay for most scenarios to a point.
 To take beautiful creative shots, knowing how to adjust the shutter speed for your camera is a huge advantage and once you start experimenting, you need to look out for a couple of common mistakes.
 Discover them now, together with some digital photography tips for better shutter speed control.